 - 1. Minimum setbacks.
-Every lot must have at least the minimum lot setbacks as set forth inTable2 Dimension and Density Regulations for the zoning district in which the lot is located. - 2.
+Every lot must have at least the minimum lot setbacks as set forth inTable2 Dimension and Density Regulations for the zoning district in which the lot is located, unless otherwise specifically provided in this Zoning Bylaw.
+(Amended 5-10-21) - 2.
 For a Corner or End Lot, the required minimum front setback shall be required from all front lot lines.